NotReal003/support/docs/player.md

 ### Informative
 ::: warning PLEASE NOTE
 We do get NetherGames player stats through the NetherGames API and this is not the official way to get the player stats.
-You may visit [NetherGames Portal](https://ngmc.co/portal) for it too :)
+You may visit [NetherGames Portal](https://ngmc.co/portal) for it too ;)
 :::

-::: danger Under Development
+::: tip UNDER DEVELOPMENT
 This future is still under development and this might have some errors.
 :::